expo/expo/docs/pages/build-reference/variables.md

 ## Making your app that depends on environment variables compatible with EAS Build

 If you use environment variables as described above, you will need to modify your application in order to account for this.
-Given that you should not be providing any secrets in these variables, one way to work around this is to create a JavaScript files with fallbacks for all of your environment variables and accessing everything through there:
+Given that you should not be providing any secrets in these variables, one way to work around this is to create a JavaScript file that reads the environment variables and provides fallbacks when they aren't present:

 ```js
 // Constants.ts